Hytex-Solutions/Legal/README.md

 # Legal Information / Docs
-Here you can find Legal Information / Docs of "Hytex Solutions Limited" (LLC)
+Here you can find Legal Information / Docs of "Hytex Solutions Limited" (LLC) / Minsk / BY